getchopstick/chopstick-boilerplate/README.md

 By [these people](https://github.com/getchopstick/chopstick-boilerplate/graphs/contributors)

-[Chopstick Boilerplate](https://github.com/getchopstick/chopstick-boilerplate) is a mobile-first responsive design boilerplate.
-It creates a structure and gives you the tools that allow you to easily design bespoke web projects.
+[Chopstick Boilerplate](https://github.com/getchopstick/chopstick-boilerplate) creates a structure and gives you the tools that allow you to easily design bespoke web projects.

-Chopstick Boilerplate makes heavy use of the [Chopstick `SCSS` framework](https://github.com/getchopstick/chopstick).
+Chopstick Boilerplate makes use of the [Chopstick `SCSS` framework](https://github.com/getchopstick/chopstick).
 It adds tools like [Jekyll](http://jekyllrb.com/) and [Gulp](http://gulpjs.com/) to simplify designing and building in the browser.
 The boilerplate can be used as a **styleguide**, to build **static websites** or to speed up making **HTML prototypes**.

 ## Need help?

 - Ask your question on twitter: [@GetChopstick](https://twitter.com/GetChopstick)
 - Join the [Slack channel](https://getchopstick.herokuapp.com/)